CIPS CONNECTIONSINTERVIEWS by STEPHEN IBARAKI, I.S.P.

-World leading expert on disaster recovery, business continuity planning
+World leading expert on disaster recovery, business continuity planning and security

 This week, Stephen Ibaraki, I.S.P., has an exclusive interview with Dexada Jorgensen, a world leading expert on disaster recovery, business continuity planning and security.

 For Telus [formerly BCTEL], Dexada has worked extensively in data communications design; as a course designer and instructor; a manager in disaster recovery programs, data warehousing, and information management; and in corporate business continuity and emergency preparedness.